 32g dried fruit (raisins, sultanas*, cranberries*), the last ingredient to add

 2 tbsp Allulose, zero calories sugar substitute

 10g (1tbsp) Rice Flour *

 1 ½ tbsp water

 - First, if you live in a cold country or the temperature is below 30 C, you need to find a warm spot draft-free in your kitchen.
-I personally create a warm environment in the off oven with the light on and placing a bowl with hot water and closing the door to keep the moisture and warmth in.
+I personally create a warm environment in the off oven with the light on and place a bowl with hot water and close the door to keep the moisture and warmth in.